arcsecond-io/oort/docs/index.md

 ### File compression

-Files to be uploaded can be already compressed or not, oort is able to deal with any of them transparently.
+Files to be uploaded can be already compressed or not.
+Oort is able to deal with any of them transparently.

 If a XISF or FITS file is being detected and the zip option is set (in the `watch` command), it will be zipped (with standard)
 `gzip` compression before being uploaded.
 The compression is made locally just beside the original file, which will be deleting once zip is done (as